Judy Kaye

-Judy Kaye (born October 11, 1948) is an American singer and actress.
+Judy Kaye is an American singer and actress.
 She has appeared in stage musicals, plays, and operas.
-Kaye has been in long runs on Broadway in the musicals The Phantom of the Opera, Ragtime, Mamma Mia!, and (in a second Tony award-winning role) Nice Work If You Can Get It.
+Kaye has been in long runs on Broadway in the musicals The Phantom of the Opera (earning her first Tony Award), Ragtime, Mamma Mia!, and (in a second Tony award-winning role) Nice Work If You Can Get It.

 Early life

-Kaye was born in Phoenix, Arizona, the daughter of Shirley Edith (née Silverman) and Jerome Joseph Kaye, a physician.
-She attended UCLA, studying drama and voice.
+Kaye attended UCLA, studying drama and voice.
 "Her voice spans three octaves.
 She started out as a mezzo and now sings all the way up to an E natural...but basically she feels she is now a soprano."
 She "easily shifts between Broadway belt and soaring soprano" according to Playbill.com.

 Career

 Kaye made her Broadway debut as a replacement Rizzo in the original company of Grease in the 1970s.
 Her next show was the Broadway musical On the Twentieth Century (1978), playing only the small role of the maid Agnes, and also the understudy for leading lady Madeline Kahn.
 Kahn left the show early in the run, and Kaye took over the lead role.
 The New York Times reported "Judy Kaye replaced Madeline Kahn...and bang, boom, overnight she is a star."
 Kaye also toured the US in the musical.

 Her next two Broadway ventures flopped.
 The Moony Shapiro Songbook (1981), a campy spoof of songwriter-based revues like Side by Side by Sondheim and Ain't Misbehavin', closed after fifteen previews and one official performance.
 Frank Rich, in his New York Times review, wrote "Two members of the company suggest what might have been - Judy Kaye, a skilled musical-comedy comedienne who sings a pretty ballad at a white piano."
 In November 1981 Oh, Brother!, which transplanted William Shakespeare's The Comedy of Errors to the Middle East, closed after thirteen previews and three official performances.
 Frank Rich's New York Times review noted that "Judy Kaye, while getting campier each time out, remains a big belter with a sure comic sense."

 She was featured in the 1987 concert version of the rarely produced musical Magdalena.
 In 1988, Kaye returned to Broadway as Carlotta in The Phantom of the Opera, She won the 1988 Tony Award for Best Featured Actress in a Musical for this role.

 It was nearly a decade before her next Broadway role, appearing as Emma Goldman in Ragtime from 1997 to 2000.
 She was the only principal to remain with that show for its entire run, where she showcased her remarkable range as she sang the Goldman alto part while hitting the B5 high note in the opening prologue.
-Next, she appeared as "Rosie" in Mamma Mia! in 2001–2003, and received a Tony Award nomination as Best Featured Actress in a Musical.
+In 2000, she played Mrs. Lovett opposite Len Cariou as Todd and Davis Gaines as Anthony in a London concert of Sweeney Todd: The Demon Barber of Fleet Street.
+Next on Broadway, she appeared as "Rosie" in Mamma Mia! in 2001–2003, and received a Tony Award nomination as Best Featured Actress in a Musical.